Island Trees School District v. Pico: Justice White's concurrence

-Justice White provided the necessary fifth vote for the final outcome, which was to allow the case to proceed in the lower court.
+Justice White provided the necessary fifth vote for the outcome, which was to allow the case to proceed in the lower court.
 However, his reasoning was different from that of the plurality and of Justice Blackmun, and he expressly refused to opine on the First Amendment question.

 Rather, he rejected the plurality's decision to speak about "the extent to which the First Amendment limits the discretion of the school board to remove books from the school library," and he concluded that there was "no necessity for doing so at this point.
 When findings of fact and conclusions of law are made by the District Court, that may end the case.
 If, for example, the District Court concludes after a trial that the books were removed for their vulgarity, there may be no appeal.
 In any event, if there is an appeal, if there is dissatisfaction with the subsequent Court of Appeals' judgment, and if certiorari is sought and granted, there will be time enough to address the First Amendment issues that may then be presented."

 As a consequence, the Justices split 4–4 on the First Amendment question and so no precedent was set for future cases.